nuntipat/MicroVSA-Training/README.md

 # MicroVSA Model Training

 This repository contains the model training and conversion scripts for the binary LDC classifier and MCU-optimized LDC classifier described in the paper "MicroVSA: An Ultra-Lightweight Vector Symbolic Architecture-based Classifier Library for Always-On Inference on Tiny Microcontrollers".
+For MCU deployment, please refer to the [MicroVSA library](https://github.com/nuntipat/MicroVSA).

 ## Prerequisite